Automotive industry in New Zealand: America's domination

 Higher duties were imposed on imports from countries outside the British Empire.
-Nevertheless, new cars registered during 1917 show rather more than 90% of New Zealand's cars originated in North America During the First World War the tariff on car bodies was reduced to 10% but the same rate was also imposed on the previously free chassis.
+Nevertheless, new cars registered during 1917 show rather more than 90 percent of New Zealand's cars originated in North America During World War I the tariff on car bodies was reduced to 10 percent but the same rate was also imposed on the previously free chassis.
 Import statistics of the time provide different quantities for bodies and more numerous chassis no mention of complete cars.
 Unlike in Australia local coachbuilders lost business in the early 1920s.
 Some of the bigger firms ended up producing only commercial vehicles, truck cabs, trailers but mainly bus bodies, for example New Zealand Standard Motor Bodies (Munt Cottrell) in Petone, Steel Bros in Christchurch.
 Some simply became motor retailers themselves like Auckland's Schofields in Newmarket.

-Before the First World War motoring was reserved for the prosperous.
+Before World War I motoring was reserved for the prosperous.
 Roads in cities and towns may have been very dusty but were smooth and well-formed.
 Townsfolk were on the whole satisfied with their English cars designed for the same conditions, built with care to high engineering standards but with only lip-service to interchangeability of parts.
 They required regular expensive maintenance at short intervals.
 American cars were built in large quantities and thus cheaper, designed by much better engineers and built for bad surfaces and to cope with irregular maintenance which might be hard to find even in their homeland.

+Right through until World War II English manufacturers strove to present the colonies with their Special Colonial models intended to be easier to care for, to be sturdier and with adequate ground clearance but without real success in South Africa, Australia or New Zealand.
+The great success of the original Morris Oxford arose from its ease of driving and its reliability, both attributed to all the mechanical components being of U.S. design if not provenance.
+On the whole American cars were better more modern cars and much cheaper and much better suited to New Zealand conditions.

-During the 1920s the most common vehicles were U.S. brands made in Canada (to attract reduced Imperial Preference duties) or USA.
-For example, in the first nine months of 1927, out of 8,888 cars sold the five top-selling brands, 4612 cars, were all North American.
-The top three were Ford in first place with 1651 vehicles sold, Chevrolet in second place with 1,100 vehicles sold, and Essex (by Hudson) in third place with 898 vehicles sold.
+During the 1920s, the most common vehicles were U.S. brands made in Canada (to attract reduced Imperial Preference duties) or USA.
+For example, in the first nine months of 1927, out of 8,888 cars sold the five top-selling brands, 4,612 cars, were all North American.
+The top three were Ford in first place with 1,651 vehicles sold, Chevrolet in second place with 1,100 vehicles sold, and Essex (by Hudson) in third place with 898 vehicles sold.

-At the onset of the great depression car imports fell away.
+At the onset of the Great Depression car imports fell away.